Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 History of Kudu

-The kudu is a woodland antelope originally found in Eastern and Southern Africa.
+The kudu is a woodland antelope species originally found in the African plains of East and South Africa.
+It is referred to as the”grey ghost of Africa”.
 There are 2 species of Kudu antelope: the Lesser Kudu and the Greater Kudu.

 They are similar, but the Greater Kudu is taller than the Lesser Kudu.
 Both have long horns that are curled in a corkscrew shape.
 The kudu bull weighs about 450-650 pounds while the female kudu weighs about 250-450 pounds.